some-natalie/some-natalie/_posts/2023-07-03-threat-modeling-actions.md

 Nothing in the `docker run` statement for either container Action can be modified by users.
 It will not run a privileged container, but it will mount the docker socket from the host - allowing for easy communication between containers.

-:warning: This is a key distinction in safety of containers when using GitHub Actions as a SaaS versus bringing your own compute.
+> This is a key distinction in safety of containers when using GitHub Actions as a SaaS versus bringing your own compute.
 There's a lot of ways to build your own CI system for Actions, as I've outlined before in an [architecture guide for self-hosted runners](https://some-natalie.dev/blog/arch-guide-to-selfhosted-actions/).
 Your choices there determine how safe this is.
 As a SaaS, your Actions are running on ephemeral virtual machines, eliminating the risk of one container job contaminating another or escaping to infect the host persistently.
 That is not inherently true for self-hosted compute.
-{: .notice--warning}
+{: .prompt-warning}

 #### Image provenance and container hygiene